 Importance of Noun Phrase Labeling.
 SAGE requires careful labeling of noun-phrases using SpaCy based on a domain-specific dictionary (§3).
 This is an important step that can significantly reduce the number of LFs for a sentence.
-To understand why, consider the example in Table 6, which shows two different noun-phrase labels, which differ in the way SAGE labels the fragment "echo reply message".
+To understand why, consider the example in Table 7, which shows two different noun-phrase labels, which differ in the way sage labels the fragment "echo reply message".
 When the entire fragment is not labeled as a single noun phrase, CCG outputs many more logical forms, making it harder to disambiguate the sentence.
-In the limit, when SAGE does not use careful noun phrase labeling, CCG is unable to parse some sentences at all (resulting in 0 LFs).
+In the limit, when sage does not use careful noun phrase labeling, CCG is unable to parse some sentences at all (resulting in 0 LFs).

-Table 7 quantifies the importance of these components.
+Table 8 quantifies the importance of these components.
 Removing the domain-specific dictionary increases the number of logical forms (before winnowing) for 17 of the 87 sentences in the ICMP RFC.
 Completely removing noun-phrase labeling using SpaCy has more serious consequences: 54 sentences result in 0 LF.
-Eight other sentences result in fewer LFs, but these reduce to 0 after winnowing.
+Eight other sentences result in fewer LFs, but these reduce to zero after winnowing.

-7 SAGE LIMITATIONS
+7 SAGE EXTENSIONS

-While SAGE takes a significant step toward automated specification processing, much work remains.
+While SAGE takes a big step toward automated spec processing, much work (likely several papers worth!) remains.

 Specification components.
-To understand this, we have manually inspected several protocol specifications and categorized components of specifications into two categories: syntactic and conceptual.
+To understand this gap, we have manually inspected several protocol specifications and categorized components of specifications into two categories: syntactic and conceptual.
+Conceptual components (Table 9) describe protocol structure and behavior: these